MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/account-permissions-and-security-settings-in-sharepoint-server-2016.md

 This article describes SharePoint administrative and services account permissions for the following areas: Microsoft SQL Server, the file system, file shares, and registry entries.

 > [!IMPORTANT]
-> Do not use service account names that contain the symbol $.
+> Do not use service account names that contain the symbol $ with the exception of using a Group Managed Service Account for SQL Server.

 ## About account permissions and security settings in SharePoint Servers